invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

     minutes and nothing is happening, you can interrupt the script with ^C. You may restart it and it will pick up where it left off.

-10. After installation completes, the installer will launch a script called `configure_invokeai.py`, which will guide you through the first-time process of selecting one or more Stable Diffusion model weights files, downloading and configuring them.
+10. After installation completes, the installer will launch the configuration script, which will guide you through the first-time process of selecting one or more Stable Diffusion model weights files, downloading and configuring them.
 We provide a list of popular models that InvokeAI performs well with.
 However, you can add more weight files later on using